 What’s more, he tells me that machines that just measure pressure don’t take counter-pressure from the coffee puck into account.
 As of such, focusing on flow rate and volume can increase accuracy.

-“I think, after a while, people will start to pay attention and see that, if you don’t have a consistent flow rate, you’re not going to be able to deliver always the same beverage,” he says. “[Demand for flow profiling is] something that is still new, but I see a lot of trends coming from Asia, that people are already paying attention to that.”
+“I think, after a while, people will start to pay attention and see that, if you don’t have a consistent flow rate, you’re not going to be able to deliver always the same beverage,” he says. “[Demand for flow profiling is] something that is still new.
+However, I see a lot of trends coming from Asia, that people are already paying attention to that.”

 Using the Mina app to control water flow in the Mina.
 Credit: Dalla Corte

-Brew ratio: it seems simple.
-It’s just the relationship between the amount of dry coffee you use and the amount of brewed coffee you produce.
+YAn espresso’s brew ratio seems simple.
+But it’s more than just the relationship between the amount of dry coffee you use and the amount of brewed coffee you produce.